-Blockchains do not scale.
-But cluster of blockchains will.
-Lets use cluster of blockchains with Ethereum.
+Blockchains do not scale, however, a cluster of blockchains will.
+Let's use a cluster of blockchains with Ethereum.

-Since its invention, blockchain technology was submitted to numerous tests, and finally became adopted.
+Since its invention, blockchain technology was subjected to numerous tests, before it finally became adopted.

-the problem of congestion.
-When everybody started to use cryptocurrencies in their daily life and build businesses on top of them, transaction fees during peak hours skyrocketed .
+When large volumes of people began to use cryptocurrencies in their daily life, and build businesses on top of them, transaction fees during peak hours skyrocketed.

 For instance, an investor in the BAT ICO included a $2,220 transaction fee in order to secure his investment in a project.

-It is a very serious problem.
-If we don't find the solution to blockchain scaling, cryptocurrencies won't going to replace fiat money.
+This is a very serious problem.
+If we don't find the solution to blockchain scaling, cryptocurrencies will not be able to replace fiat money.

-In Ethereum , solving the scalability problem has been proposed by many different ways:
+In Ethereum , solving the scalability problem has been proposed in many different ways: